 For the curry roasted cauliflower:

-- 1 head cauliflower cut into bite sized florets
+- 1 large cauliflower cut into bite sized florets

 - 1 medium red onion sliced thickly